-The ORRMD with the assistance of other functional and business units (i.e Treasury Group (TRY), Finance & Corporate Affairs Group (FCAG), BCM etc.) shall regularly monitor scenarios that may impact on reputational events through market environment reports, social and political trends, and asset development reports, among others.
+ORRMD with the assistance of other functional and business units shall regularly monitor scenarios that may impact on reputational events through market environment reports, social and political trends, and asset development reports, among others.
 MCSD will likewise monitor local media reports for possible reputational events.
-Such obtained information shall be forwarded by business units and MCSD to the ORRMD to be reported to the CEO immediately.
+Such obtained information shall be forwarded by business units and MCSD to the ORRMD to be reported to Management.